BhavanaVadivel/Java/README.md

 #### 1.Airline Reservation Management Project (Work in Progress)
 This directory contains an ongoing project aimed at building an airline reservation management system.
 While it currently includes functionalities for user authentication (Registration & Login), the project is still in progress.
 This project is part of my learning process and is a work in progress.

+#### 2.BrickBreaker
+Crafted using Java Swing and JFrame, this BrickBreaker game engages player in controlling a paddle to bounce a ball, smashing the bricks, leveraging Java's Swing library and JFrame for a visually interactive gaming experience of classic arcade fun.

+#### 3.TicTacToe
+A game of Tic Tac Toe against the computer, take turns placing Xs and Os, and it is a simple yet entertaining challenge against the computer's moves.